Yes. Yes he did.

 Grant emancipated his slave before war, then rose through ranks to win the war, then started a civil rights movement and wrote a memoir that admitted faults and fears for a lasting peace to be achieved.

-Lee threw away his citizenship so he could start a war to expand the enslavement of humans, and repeatedly left thousands of men dying in great pain for his unjust cause, leaving a legacy of white supremacists who to this day try to defame and denigrate the real American heroes.
+Lee threw away his citizenship so he could start a war to expand the enslavement of humans, repeatedly left thousands of American soldiers dying in great pain to politicize his unjust cause, and murdered his prisoners of war, leaving a legacy of white supremacists who to this day try to defame and denigrate real American heroes.

 Who was the real butcher?